mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/receive-call/kotlin.md

 }
 ```

 Now you need to make sure that above listener will be called.
-Locate the `onInit` property within the `MainViewModel` class and fill its body:
+Locate the `onInit` method within the `MainViewModel` class and fill its body:

 ```kotlin
 fun onInit(mainFragmentArg: MainFragmentArgs) {
     val currentUserName = mainFragmentArg.userName
     _currentUserNameMutableLiveData.postValue(currentUserName)

     otherUserName = Config.getOtherUserName(currentUserName)

     client.removeIncomingCallListeners()
     client.addIncomingCallListener(incomingCallListener)
 }